 The Nursing Education program follows a cognitive apprenticeship model, in which students learn by observing, practicing, reflecting, and participating within a community of nurse educators.

 The 37-credit program includes coursework and in-depth teaching experiences in a hybrid-online format.
-Coursework is typically offered in the evening with in-person or online classes to help accomodate work schedules.
+Coursework is typically offered in the evening with in-person or online classes to help accommodate work schedules.

 Students in the Nursing Education program participate in interprofessional coursework through the Warner School of Education and the School of Medicine and Dentistry.
 Teaching experiences are offered throughout the School of Nursing, Strong Memorial Hospital and our URMC affiliates, as well as other local colleges and departments of nursing.
 Students gain valuable clinical teaching experiences within health care teams and learn to apply best practices.